Guidance to partners on new approach to holdbacks

-- Due to COVID-19, many partners are experiencing financial challenges.
+Due to COVID-19, many partners have experienced acute financial challenges.

-- The current holdback approach (5% across contribution agreements) may be contributing to these challenges for some organizations, particularly those with multiple large projects.
+The previous holdback approach (5% across contribution agreements) may have contributed to these challenges.
+This could particularly affect organizations with multiple large projects.

 Global Affairs Canada’s Response

-Global Affairs Canada is taking a temporary, two-pronged, approach in response to these challenges due to the impact of COVID-19.
-If warranted, it will be possible for programs to release or reduce the holdbacks currently applied in contribution agreements for projects ending this fiscal year (2020-2021), and to reduce holdbacks for international development assistance projects ending next fiscal year (2021-2022).
-Decisions will be taken on a project-by-project basis, not on an organizational or portfolio basis.
-This proactive and flexible response is expected to significantly ease cash flow management for partners.
+In spring 2020, Global Affairs Canada (GAC) took a temporary, 2-pronged approach in response to these challenges due to the impact of COVID-19.
+As a result, programs were able to release or reduce the holdbacks in contribution agreements for projects ending during the fiscal year 2020 to 2021 and reduce the holdback for international development assistance (IDA) projects ending in 2021 to 2022 based on a tiered approach.
+We made decisions on a project-by-project basis, not on an organizational or portfolio basis.

 - Date Modified: